Wacky games from a toy maker's archive

 Waddingtons board games archive reveals wacky finds

 When one of Britain's biggest game makers folded it left behind a huge archive of titles.
-But for every family favourite, there were quite a few you've probably never heard of.
+But for every family favourite, there were quite a few you might not have heard of.

-Monopoly - with its stack of pastel paper money and fights over who gets to play the top hat - is the quintessential board game.
+For decades, Waddingtons products sat on living room shelves across the country.

-But alongside such classics, collectors at Leeds Museum have unearthed a quirky array of less-well known titles.
+The Leeds-based firm was the UK publisher of Monopoly - with its stack of pastel paper money and fights over who gets to play the top hat - and a host of other classics.

-They were found during a stocktake of more than 1,000 games and jigsaws from the vaults of Waddingtons - once the UK publisher of Monopoly.
+But after its final roll of the dice in 1994, it donated its entire collection of more than 1,000 games and jigsaws to local museums.

-The Leeds firm, which closed in 1994, handed over its entire collection to the museum for safe keeping.
+And not all were household names, as staff discovered during a recent stock-take.

-Kitty Ross, the museum's social history curator, said: "We've certainly uncovered a quirky collection of weird and wonderful games which haven't quite stood the test of time."
+Kitty Ross, Leeds Museums and Galleries social history curator, said: "We've certainly uncovered a quirky collection of weird and wonderful games which haven't quite stood the test of time."

-Among the, ahem, hidden gems is your typical rainy-day mix of hip-thrusting, spooky thrills and bovine reproductive fluids.
+Among the, ahem, hidden gems is your typical wholesome mix of spooky thrills, complicated rules, and hip-thrusting.

 'Go-go rhythm'